vvvv/The-Gray-Book/reference/libraries/misc.md

 NuGet [VL.Spotify](https://www.nuget.org/packages/VL.Spotify)

 ## RogueSharp
-RogueSharp has functions useful for reasoning about 2D grids where some cells are walkable or transaprent.
+RogueSharp has functions useful for reasoning about 2D grids where some cells are walkable or transparent.
 For example pathfinding and field of view.
 Also includes a dice rolling function.
 NuGet: [VL.RogueSharp](https://vvvv.org/contribution/vl.roguesharp)